-The Polish Information and Foreign Investment Agency (PAliIZ) is a governmental institution and has been servicing investors since 1992.
+The Polish Information and Foreign Investment Agency (PAlilZ) is a governmental institution and has been servicing investors since 1992.
 Its mission is to create a positive image of Poland in the world and increase the inflow of foreign direct investments by encouraging international companies to invest in Poland.
-PAliIZ is a useful partner for foreign entrepreneurs entering the Polish market.
-The Agency guides investors through all the essential administrative and legal procedures that involve a project.
+PAlilZ is a useful partner for foreign entrepreneurs entering the Polish market.
+The Agency guides investors through all the essential administrative and legal procedures that a project involves.
 It also provides rapid access to complex information relating to legal and business matters regarding investments.
 Moreover, it helps in finding the appropriate partners and suppliers together with new locations.

-PAlilZ provides professional advisory services for new investors in Poland, including:
+PAliIZ provides free of charge professional advisory services for investors, including: